elixir-lsp/elixir-ls/README.md

 * On-hover docs do not work with erlang modules or functions (better support of EEP-48 is needed)
 * On first launch dialyzer will cause high CPU usage for a considerable time
   * Possible mitigation in [#96](https://github.com/elixir-lsp/elixir-ls/issues/96)
+* ElixirLS requires a workspace to be opened.
+Editing single-files is not supported [#307](https://github.com/elixir-lsp/elixir-ls/issues/307)

 ## Building and running